Fail to Stop and Give Assistance

 The obligation to stop and render assistance applies to a person if:

 - They were a driver of a vehicle or a rider of an animal;

 - That vehicle or animal was involved in a traffic accident on a road or road-related area; and

 - The traffic accident resulted in a death or an injury.

 For the purpose of this section, section 15 of the same Act defines a traffic accident as either:

 - A collision between two or more vehicles or a vehicle and an animal; or

 - Any other accident/incident involving a vehicle or animal where a person dies, is injured, property is damaged or an animal dies or is injured.

 The maximum penalty if you are convicted of failing to stop and give assistance is 200 penalty units and/or two years imprisonment.

-Regardless of how bad an accused’s traffic record is the court has a discretion as to whether to record a conviction against them for this offence.
+Regardless of how bad an accused’s traffic record is, the court has a discretion as to whether to record a conviction.
 If the court decides not to record a conviction, they will not be disqualified from driving.
-Section 17 of the Crimes (Sentencing) Act allows a court that finds a person guilty of an offence the discretion not to impose a conviction against them.
+Section 17 of the Crimes (Sentencing) Act 2005 allows a court that finds a person guilty of an offence the discretion not to impose a conviction against them.